PulseBeamDev/docs/getting-started/index.md

 #### Is Signaling hard?

 For production applications to survive, signaling takes some serious consideration.
-Daniel Petersson, a Google Duo[^1] Engineer has a great [talk about building scalable signaling](https://www.youtube.com/watch?v=nPnWIuAlphc) for a WebRTC production service.
+Daniel Petersson, a Google Duo Engineer has a great [talk about building scalable signaling](https://www.youtube.com/watch?v=nPnWIuAlphc) for a WebRTC production service.

 PulseBeam was designed for production applications at scale and to operate for your clients on unreliable networks for fast connections and reconnections.